Honing (metalworking)

 Honing is an abrasive machining process that produces a precision surface on a metal workpiece by scrubbing an abrasive grinding stone or grinding wheel against it along a controlled path.
 Honing is primarily used to improve the geometric form of a surface, but can also improve the surface finish.

 Typical applications are the finishing of cylinders for internal combustion engines, air bearing spindles and gears.
 There are many types of hones, but all consist of one or more abrasive stones that are held under pressure against the surface they are working on.

 Other similar processes are lapping and superfinishing.

 Honing machines

 Auto-gauging single-pass honing machine for precise finishing.

+Twin-spindle expansion honing machine with advanced auto-gauging and auto-compensative features for precision bore finishing.

 A honing machine is a precision tool used in machining to improve the surface finish and dimensional accuracy of component.
 It operates by using abrasive honing tools, which rotate and reciprocate inside the components, typically a cylinder or bore.
 This process enhances the internal surface quality, achieving precise dimensions and smooth finishes.

-Honing machines come in various types, including cylindrical, vertical, and horizontal models.
-Cylindrical honing machines are designed for interior surfaces of cylindrical components, while vertical and horizontal models are suited for different orientations and sizes of workpieces.
+Honing machines come in various types, including cylinder, hydraulic cylinder, vertical, expansion and horizontal models.
+Cylinder honing machines are designed for interior surfaces of cylindrical components, while vertical, expansion and horizontal models are suited for different orientations and sizes of workpieces.

-These machines are essential in manufacturing for achieving high precision and consistency in parts such as engine cylinders and hydraulic components.
-Advanced models, such as auto-gauging and expansion single-pass honing machines, feature automation and real-time measurement systems to further enhance efficiency and accuracy.
+These machines are essential in manufacturing for achieving high precision and consistency in parts such as engine cylinders, landing gear, and hydraulic components.
+Advanced models, such as auto-gauging and expansion single-pass honing machines, multi pass honing machines, feature automation and real-time measurement systems to further enhance efficiency and accuracy.